-It's little wonder, then, that entrepreneurs like Thomas are glomming on to the concept and emojis themselves have found their way into everything from ads to customer correspondence to a company's core values.
+It's little wonder, then, that entrepreneurs like Thomas are glomming on to the concept and emoji themselves have found their way into everything from ads to customer correspondence to a company's core values.

 Seriously Short and Sweet

-Emojis date to 1999, when the first one was created by a Japanese artist; rudimentary forms, known as emoticons, in which standard text is used pictographically, go back even earlier in online communication.
-But like those older ;-) and =(, emojis became marginalized and were deemed frivolous and juvenile.
+Emoji date to 1999, when the first one was created by a Japanese artist; rudimentary forms, known as emoticons, in which standard text is used pictographically, go back even earlier in online communication.
+But like those older ;-) and =(, emoji became marginalized and were deemed frivolous and juvenile.

-Some companies just like the efficiency of emojis.
-At a time when employees sift through endless messages on multiple platforms, emojis sort and prioritize information.
-Oscar Health, the 1,000-employee health insurer, tags specific departments with custom emojis in the company's Slack forum, helping employees quickly separate companywide announcements from team-specific directives.
-At Hotwire, a travel website, employees celebrate accomplishments using custom emojis of their CEO, Barbara Bates, performing at a company talent show in Wild West attire.
+Some companies just like the efficiency of emoji.
+At a time when employees sift through endless messages on multiple platforms, emoji sort and prioritize information.
+Oscar Health, the 1,000-employee health insurer, tags specific departments with custom emoji in the company's Slack forum, helping employees quickly separate companywide announcements from team-specific directives.
+At Hotwire, a travel website, employees celebrate accomplishments using custom emoji of their CEO, Barbara Bates, performing at a company talent show in Wild West attire.

 Not Everyone Is Smiling

 The little icons aren't perfect.
 Business owners recount anecdotes of miscommunications and befuddled clients.